-Term % Of Tuition Fees Charged

-Undergraduate Programmes, MArch, Postgraduate Health and Social Care Programmes

-(Regulated Fees)

-0-2 teaching weeks following effective start 0%

-date

-Term 1 25%

-Term 2 50%

-Term 3 100%

-Time Following Effective Start Date % Of Tuition Fees Charged

-Work-Based Distance Learning Undergraduate Programmes

-0-2 weeks following effective start date 0%

-3-5 weeks following effective start date 25%

-16-30 weeks following effective start date 50%

-31 weeks onwards following effective start date 100%

-Postgraduate Programmes (Withdrawal Only)

-0-4 weeks following effective start date 0%

-5-10 weeks following effective start date 25%

-11 weeks onwards following effective start date 100%

-Online Programmes

-0-2 weeks following effective start date 0%

-2 weeks onwards following effective start date 100% for the current and any previously

-studied modules

-Short Courses and Microcredentials

-Any 100%
+Term % Of Tuition Fees Charged Undergraduate Programmes, MArch, Postgraduate Health and Social Care Programmes (Regulated Fees) 0-2 teaching weeks following effective start date 0% Term 1 25% Term 2 50% Term 3 100% Time Following Effective Start Date % Of Tuition Fees Charged Work-Based Distance Learning Undergraduate Programmes 0-2 weeks following effective start date 0% 3-15 weeks following effective start date 25% 16-30 weeks following effective start date 50% 31 weeks onwards following effective start date 100% Postgraduate Programmes (Withdrawal Only) 0-4 weeks following effective start date 0% 5-10 weeks following effective start date 25% 11 weeks onwards following effective start date 100% Online Programmes delivered in partnership with Higher Ed Partners 0-2 weeks following effective module start date 0% of current module 2 weeks onwards following effective module start 100% for the current and any previously studied date modules Short Courses and Microcredentials Any 100%

-- A.3.5.C Students who have their enrolment terminated by the University, or who have their visa sponsorship withdrawn by the University due to being in breach of their visa requirements, will remain liable for the payment of tuition fees for that academic year up to the date of withdrawal from the University.
-The withdrawal date will either be the date at which the student's right of appeal lapses or, if the student lodges an appeal, the date of the Completion of Procedures letter. - A.3.5.D A student on an unregulated fees programme interrupting their studies will remain liable for their full tuition fee for the interrupted academic year. - A.3.5.E A student on a regulated fees programme interrupting their studies will be charged in the academic year that studies are resumed. - A.3.5.F Fees will be adjusted to reflect those already charged during the interrupted academic year. - A.3.5.G A student who resumes studies in a later academic year at an earlier point than the original interruption and/or resumes on a greater number of credits will incur an additional charge. - A.3.5.H Bachelor of Architecture, Master of Architecture, and undergraduate students, except in the case of short courses, interrupting studies will be liable for tuition fees calculated on a term basis for the academic year in which they have interrupted their studies. - A.3.5.1 If the fees have been paid in full the credit will be carried over to the academic year in which the student resumes their studies and completes their year. - A.3.5.J If a payment plan has been agreed this will normally be suspended during a period of interruption and resume once studies recommence.
-Upon resumption, tuition fee liability for the academic year in which studies are resumed will be calculated on a termly basis.
+- A.3.E.3 The University will retain the CAS deposit amount for any new student visa holder who would fall within a category of being charged 0% of tuition fees.
+All other fees will be refundable. - A.3.E.4 Students who have their enrolment terminated by the University, or who have their visa sponsorship withdrawn by the University due to being in breach of their visa requirements, will remain liable for the payment of tuition fees for that academic year up to the date of withdrawal from the University.
+The withdrawal date will either be the date at which the student's right of appeal lapses or, if the student lodges an appeal, the date of the Completion of Procedures letter. - A.3.E.5 A student on an unregulated fees programme interrupting their studies will remain liable for their full tuition fee for the interrupted academic year. - A.3.E.6 A student on a regulated fees programme interrupting their studies will be charged in the academic year that studies are resumed. - A.3.E.7 Fees will be adjusted to reflect those already charged during the interrupted academic year.

-A.3.5.K The overriding principle is that the student will pay for one complete period of study (for full time students this would be one academic session) although this may be spread over two academic years, provided that the student resumes studies in the same term as the initial interruption.
+- A.3.E.8 A student who resumes studies in a later academic year at an earlier point than the original interruption and/or resumes on a greater number of credits will incur an additional charge. - A.3.E.9 Bachelor of Architecture, Master of Architecture, and undergraduate students, except in the case of short courses, interrupting studies will be liable for tuition fees calculated on a term basis for the academic year in which they have interrupted their studies. - A.3.E.10 If the fees have been paid in full the credit will be carried over to the academic year in which the student resumes their studies and completes their year. - A.3.E.11 If a payment plan has been agreed this will normally be suspended during a period of interruption and resume once studies recommence.
+Upon resumption, tuition fee liability for the academic year in which studies are resumed will be calculated on a termly basis. - A.3.E.12 The overriding principle is that the student will pay for one complete period of study (for full time students this would be one academic session) although this may be spread over two academic years, provided that the student resumes studies in the same term as the initial interruption.
 Where a student resumes studies in an earlier term than the initial interruption, an additional charge will be payable for the subsequent term(s) of study repeated.

-A.3.6 Failure to Pay Fees
+A.3.F Failure to Pay Fees